Documents to download

 Intimidation of candidates

-Following the 2017 General Election, the then Prime Minister, Theresa May, asked the Committee on Standards in Public Life to conduct a short review of the issue of intimidation experienced by parliamentary candidates and in public life more broadly.
+Following the 2017 general election, the then Prime Minister, Theresa May, asked the Committee on Standards in Public Life to conduct a short review of the issue of intimidation experienced by parliamentary candidates and in public life more broadly.
+The committee’s report was published in December 2017.
+One of the recommendations was that the UK Government should consult on a new crime in electoral law of intimidating candidates during an election period.

 Disqualification orders

-The Elections Act 2022 introduced a new penalty rather than creating a new offence.
 The penalty can be imposed for people convicted of existing intimidatory offences when the intimidation is directed at election candidates or campaigners during a referendum.
 It is designed to deter intimidatory behaviour during an election or referendum period.

 The disqualification order applies to all elected offices in the UK except for membership of the Scottish Parliament and Scottish local government.
 After consulting on proposals, the Scottish Government introduced legislation in January 2024 that includes provisions to extend disqualification orders for membership of the Scottish Parliament and Scottish local government.